allthingsraman/pynxtools-raman/docs/index.md

 ### Tutorial

-A series of tutorials giving you an overview on how to store or convert your ellipsometry data to NeXus compliant files.
+This tutorial shows you how to install pynxtools-raman.

 - [Installation guide](tutorial/installation.md)